 Traditionally, the postalised tariff comprises around 10% of the final price for a domestic gas consumer, however this is a reducing proportion at a time of rising wholesale gas prices.

-We conclude that transmission charges should at least remain stable as a result of GT22.
+We conclude that transmission charges should at least remain stable as a result of GT22 with the price control implemented not being a direct cause in potential consumer price increases.

 Contents page